 You can hit 200km/h + down the front straight at Ruapuna – but you’ll learn a lot more by negotiating hairpins / cambered corners / your own skills – the lot.

-Being ready for this type of racing involves a bit of preperation though – you need a Club Membership (track), a Motorsport NZ M Grade License (minimum), plus having your car to Schedule A – including fire extinguisher mounted by a metal bracket.
+Being ready for this type of racing involves a bit of preperation though – you need a Full Club Membership, a Motorsport NZ M Grade Licence (minimum), plus having your car to Schedule A – including fire extinguisher mounted by a metal bracket.
 Approved overalls and helmet also apply.

 Speed Events normally consist of being split into groups of 6-8, heading out onto a course (for example the GP circuit with no dipper), having a warmup lap, then coming to a halt on the grid.
 You are then flagged away in pairs, with the next pair starting 10 seconds behind you, and so on.
 You have one standing lap, followed by one flying lap (sometimes 2!) then the chequered flag.
 You then have one warm down lap.